davidwilliford99/CollegeMajors/ReadMe.md

 # College Majors
-*Contributors: David Williford*

 ## Brief
-Due to an interest in education, this web application is made for those curious about statistics between the different undergraduate university majors (US only).
+This web application is made to view statistics between the different undergraduate university majors from a survey on Kaggle.com.
 The inspiration for this project was to take a dataset, store it in a Database, then create an API and a frontend to display this information in a user-friendly manner.
-The primary lessons from this project are the importance of research, documentation and patience.
+The primary reason for building this application is to have experience building a simple CRUD app using Spring Boot.

-### Stack Used
+### Tech Used
 * ReactJS (frontend)
 * Java Spring Boot (Backend)
 * MySql (Database)